MJohnson459/SpareParts/README.md

 # SpareParts

-This repository contains the source code for a custom robot built with a Raspberry Pi 2 (with camera) and a PiBorg Reverse motor controller.
+This repository contains the source code for a custom robot built with a Raspberry Pi 3 (with camera) and a PiBorg Reverse motor controller.

-The intention is to integrate this robot with ROS and use monocular visual odometry to to estimate the position (probably in conjunction with the ros [robot_localization] package.
+The intention is to integrate this robot with ROS2 and use monocular visual odometry to to estimate the position (probably in conjunction with the ros [robot_localization] package.